SCH00NTU/Team3_SC1015_MiniProject/README.md

-# Team3_SC1015_MiniProject
-SC1015 MiniProject SC1015 Data Science
+# Team 3 MiniProject SC1015 Data Science

-# Video Game Sales Prediction Mini-Project
+# Global Game Sales: Forecasting the Future

 ## About
 This is a Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence) which uses the Video Game with Rating Dataset.